-Program Description: The second Saturday Story & Craft Hour in December features a solstice-themed book reading & craft for little ones and their families with our our wonderful High Five! team member, Robin Weber.
+Program Description: In the second Saturday Story & Craft Hour in March children will craft a yarn nammas (god’s eye) and will be read an Ashley Bryan book with our our wonderful High Five! team member, Robin Weber.

 Program Description: The library and Greater Hudson Promise Neighborhood are proud to announce another 5-week series of High Five!
 Families with a child, birth to five, can join a supportive community and learn everyday, fun activities to help build their child’s reading skills!
 Trips, free books & prizes!
 October 27 Our last High Five! of the fall season will be with folkteller & performance artist Pamela Badila and Library Exploration educator Eileen Ordu.
 We will have a special Halloween story hour (not too scary!) and a Halloween party for our High Five! families.
 Lunch, free children’s books & door prizes!

 Date/Time: Saturdays, 11am – 1pm, September 29, October 6, 13, 20 and 27Continue reading →

 Image from Lucky Dog: A True Story, Lucy Swope, 1994

 Local artist and book maker, Lucy Swope, will read from a selection of her children’s books at the library on Saturday, July 8 at 11am.